Computers dethrone humans in European stock trading

 And the numbers involved are large and growing.

-Turnover in European Union and Swiss-listed stocks totalled 8.5 trillion euros in 2013, data from Thomson Reuters Equity Market Share Reporter showed.
+Turnover in European Union and Swiss-listed stocks totaled 8.5 trillion euros in 2013, data from Thomson Reuters Equity Market Share Reporter showed.

 DIVERSITY